“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 A modern manifestation of this exploitation is found in digital platforms, which, under the guise of increasing accessibility and visibility, shift the burden of metadata creation and formatting standards onto editors and scholars.
 These additional tasks, rarely acknowledged, represent a new frontier of academic labor exploitation, a direct import from the corporate model of digital delegation.
 Rather than lightening the workload, these platforms impose further demands on the already overextended contributors, while the financial burden continues to be absorbed by those producing the scholarly content, not the institutions that profit from its prestige.

-To illustrate this point, I include an excerpt from an email exchange—names omitted—that vividly highlights this shifting of labor responsibilities:
+To illustrate this point, I include an excerpt from an email exchange—names omitted—that vividly highlights this shifting of labor responsibilities.

 Hi X,

 I don’t recall discussing this particular point.
-What I do remember is that we talked about having a dedicated person to handle the uploads for both the backlog of Y’s publications as well as the forthcoming issues.
+What I do remember is that we talked about having a dedicated person to handle the uploads for both the backlog of LEA’s publications as well as the forthcoming issues.
 This was something that was made clear.

 Given this shift in responsibility, I’m hesitant to commit.
 This approach effectively shifts additional labor away from Z University and onto me.
 The larger question here is: why should I take on this additional work?
 It doesn’t seem like there is a mutually beneficial structure in place.
 I would be happy to have the work done, but only if it’s compensated appropriately.